xplatform-dev/Collatz-Conjecture/README.md

 	\right\.
 $$

 This was my initial thought process on solving the problem.
 I explored other methods that are more commonly accepted for math proofs in the paper.
-I have not spent much time revising and editing the paper since I recently lost a dear friend of mine who served as point of contact to having this reviewed by math professors.
-If you wish to contribute or collaborate on the editing process, I'm happy to add you to the contributions.
+Since losing my point of contact for having this reviewed and edited by math professors to brain cancer, I have put this project on pause until I find the time to work on it.

 A lot of these patterns are easier for me to explain or show when using the binary representation of the number.